5 Ways To Review And Improve Your Betting

-It was okay but I obviously lost and when you continue to lose you start to get a bit fed up with it.
+It's okay to lose but when you continue to lose you start to get a bit fed up with it.

-I knew bits and pieces about racing but watching the racing professionals and pundits on the TV, I would often get confused with some of the jargon and didn’t fully understand what they were saying.
+I knew bits and pieces about racing when I was younger but watching the racing professionals and pundits on the TV, I would often get confused with some of the jargon and didn't fully understand what they were saying.

 I mean do you fully understand the handicapping system and how a horse can have a higher handicap mark than last time out but be carrying less weight?

 Do you know what a Selling race is or a Claimer?
 What is a Novice and why are some races for Conditional jockeys only?
-In fact, just what is a conditional jockey?
+In fact, do you know just what a conditional jockey is?

 If you really want to improve and start making gains from your betting, then you really should know as much as you can about racing and start to understand just what it all means.